TheMisinformationGame/MisinformationGame/docs/NonTechnicalInstallation.md

 **INSERT FIG 3 HERE**

 ## 4. Firebase Set Up
 Firebase is a technology platform made by Google, which makes running and hosting a website simple.
-In this project we are utilising Firebase to store information, authenticate our users and to host our website.
+In this project we are utilising Firebase to store information, authenticate users and to host the website.

 A Google account is required in order to use Firebase.
 If you do not have a Google account, you can create one here: https://accounts.google.com/signup/v2/webcreateaccount?hl=en&flowName=GlifWebSignIn&flowEntry=SignUp